 Florida Housing Market Vitality

-Florida metro area house prices are forecasted to outperform the national market over the next twelve months.
+Florida metro area house prices are forecasted to track the national market over the next twelve months.
 Currently, the market is outperforming the overall U.S. market.
 Compared to 12-months ago, Florida’s housing market has weakened.
-Current local economic conditions support an estimated 4.2% increase in house prices over the next twelve months.
-Based on the housing market vitality of the twenty four metro housing markets which comprise it, Florida’s housing market ranks fifth amongst all states and D.C.
+Current local economic conditions support an estimated 3.5% increase in house prices over the next twelve months.
+Based on the housing market vitality of the twenty four metro housing markets which comprise it, Florida’s housing market ranks twenty second amongst all states and D.C.
 The three-month outlook is positive.

 Housing Market Vitality